Table Of Contents

-The recalled jalapeno cream cheese was distributed in 6 Whole Foods stores in the Denver Colorado Metro area, and sold in a clear plastic package marked with sell by date of 05/21 on top of container.
+The recalled jalapeno cream cheese was distributed in 6 Whole Foods stores in the Denver Colorado Metro area, and sold in a clear plastic package marked with a sell-by date of 05/21 on top of the container.

 If you purchased any Whole Foods jalapeno cream cheese that is affected by this recall, you should not eat it, and either throw it away or return it to Whole Foods for a refund.